codeigniter4/CodeIgniter4/user_guide_src/source/contributing/styleguide.rst

   multiple name extensions.
 - Files declaring classes MUST have names exactly matching the classes that they declare (obviously excluding the ".php" name extension).
-- Files declaring functions SHOULD be named in *snake_case.php*.
+- Files declaring functions MUST have a name which meaningfully describes the set of functions contained in it.

 *************************************
 Whitespace, indentation and alignment